near/stakewars-iii/challenges/draft-007.md

 ### Deliverable

 - A chartio-like data dashboard, a report built with Jupyter Notebook, or a well-structured spreadsheet.
+You're encouraged to use whatever data visualization tool or machine learning algorithm that you love.
 - A brief summary of what we could learn from those data and how NEAR can use those data to improve staking.

 ### Acceptance Criteria